Peace

 Day 8 — Psalm 55:22

-Cast your cares on the Lord and he will sustain you; he will never let the righteous be shaken.
+Cast your burden on Yahweh, and he will sustain you.
+He will never allow the righteous to be moved.

 "He will sustain you" — not "he will solve everything," not "he will erase everything."
 He sustains.
 Essential distinction for crossing without collapsing.